onflow/flow/flips/20220811-fungible-tokens-metadata.md

 ## Prior Art

-None.
+The already working NFT Metadata views [standard](https://github.com/onflow/flow/blob/master/flips/20210916-nft-metadata.md) has been used as the main source for this proposal.

 ## Questions and Discussion Topics

 Main friction point will be if we want this standard to be in a new different contract of if we want it to be part of the existent `MetadataViews.cdc` contract.

-Am I missing any core views that should be mandatory from the beginning?
+Are we missing any core views that should be mandatory from the beginning?

 Could there be some view, like serial, that differentiates tokens from the same `Vault` depending for instance of when they where minted? (think of different years coins with the same value) Would that make them NFT rather than FT?
 Would ever any developer want to do that?
 How could we keep track of a single balance which contains slightly different tokens?
 Would that introduce an unnecessary complication when transferring tokens? (of course it would).
 This could make sense along with the [streamlined tokens proposal new `FungibleToken.Balance` interface that exposes a `getBalance()` function rather than a field just in case the FT owner wants to compute the balance](https://forum.onflow.org/t/streamlined-token-standards-proposal/3075)